doc-jones/GCP-nightly-setup/README.md

 3) Cancel installation
 >2

-I'm going to ask you the value of each of these installation options.
+I am going to ask you the value of each of these installation options.
 You may simply press the ENTER key to leave unchanged.

 Default host triple?